-Burkinabé authorities launched a drive in November 2022 to recruit 50,000 people into the VDP to fight alongside the army in a purported effort to curtail the spread of violence.
-Since then, there has been an increase in extrajudicial killings and disappearances of civilians - oftentimes ethnic Fulani - who VDP fighters and the security forces accuse or suspect of supporting the militants.
-Nearly 300 civilians were killed in attacks involving Burkinabé security forces between October and February, compared to about 100 during the same period a year ago, according to the Armed Conflict Location and Event Data Project (ACLED).
-On 20 April at least 150 civilians, including the elderly, women and children, mainly from the Mossi ethnic group, were reportedly killed by the Burkinabé security forces in likely the deadliest incident against civilians since the crisis began.
-In response to the alleged involvement of security forces in civilian killings, the government announced during May the deployment of judicial police to ensure accountability during counterterrorism operations.
+In April Burkinabé authorities announced a "general mobilization" of the military in a purported effort to curtail the spread of violence and recapture territory lost to armed Islamist groups.
+On 20 April at least 150 civilians, mainly from the Mossi ethnic group, were reportedly killed by the Burkinabé security forces in likely the deadliest incident against civilians since the crisis began.
+Burkinabé authorities announced during May the deployment of judicial police to ensure accountability during counterterrorism operations.